 - PEG: The Pharmaco-Epidemiology Group which is based in Victoria carries out drug surveillance and safety studies.
 It is also the headquarters of BC’s node of DSEN, the Drug Safety and Effectiveness Network, a pan-Canadian group that collaborates on important drug surveillance work.

 - CHWG: The Cochrane Hypertension Working Group, also part of the Cochrane Collaboration, publishes systematic reviews of the effects of healthcare interventions on blood pressure and adverse outcomes due to hypertension.
 More information about CHWG can be found here.

 - Who funds the Therapeutics Initiative?

-Funds for the Therapeutics Initiative are provided by the Ministry of Health of British Columbia through a grant provided to the University of British Columbia.
+Funds for the Therapeutics Initiative are provided by the Ministry of Health of British Columbia through a contributory agreement with the University of British Columbia.
 Our website does not host any form of advertisement.
 We also accept donations.
 For more information on donor requirements, please see our donation page here.

 - Where is the Therapeutics Initiative located?

-We have two offices, one at UBC in Vancouver and one in downtown Victoria.
+We have two offices, one at UBC Point Grey campus in Vancouver and one in downtown Victoria.
 More information about our work can be found on our website at https://ti.ubc.ca